suzannecodeinst/RPS-game-PP2/README.md

 I was using the === operator for some of the checking the answer function, I needed to use the == operator.
 I think retrospectively my html uses too many classes and data-choice, data-type options, I could simplify this too, and it would help the js in future.

 When I tested the deployed game in a Firefox browser the border thickness of the buttons was hardly visible, using the dev tool on that browser I removed the ',' in between the css styling for the button borders and this made everything visible again.
-I rcorrects the css appropriately.
+I corrected the css.